 CHAIRMAN/HON.TREASURER : DEREK GREEN

-Now in his twelfth year as Chairman, Derek Green, has always had a great love for the Scottish Variety Theatre and is a great fan of Lex McLean, Jack Milroy and Walter Carr.
+Now in his fifteenth year as Chairman, Derek Green, has always had a great love for the Scottish Variety Theatre and is a great fan of Lex McLean, Jack Milroy and Walter Carr.
 Derek joined the SMHVTS in 1995 and within two months was on the Committee as Minute Secretary.
 In 1999, Derek then took the post of Hon Treasurer and in 2004, Derek was voted into the position of Chairman.
 From 1999 upto 2003, Derek enjoyed producing the seven SMHS productions of "Those Variety Days and taking part in his tribute to Lex McLean.

 VICE CHAIRPERSON: NANCY MacKAY